CocoaPods/guides.cocoapods.org/source/using/troubleshooting.html.md

    * Add the `Pods` static library, and make sure it's at the top of the list
    * Clean and build again
    * If that doesn't work, verify that the source for the spec you are trying to include has been pulled from GitHub.
 Do this by looking in &lt;Project Dir>/Pods/&lt;Name of spec you are trying to include>.
 If it is empty (it should not be), verify that the ~/.cocoapods/master/&lt;spec>/&lt;spec>.podspec has the correct git hub url in it.
-   * If still doesn't work, check your XCode build locations settings.
+   * If still doesn't work, check your Xcode build locations settings.
 Go to Preferences -> Locations -> Derived Data -> Advanced and set build location to "Relative to Workspace".

 <center> ![Xcode build location settings](https://img.skitch.com/20120426-chmda3m5suhcfrhjge6brjhesk.png) </center>